liyonelectronics-arch/rewise/PRIVACY_POLICY.md

-Li Wang ("we," "our," or "us") operates the Rewire: Focus \& Control mobile application.
+We operates the Rewire: Focus \& Control mobile application.
 Your privacy is our priority.
 This policy explains how we handle your data with a "Local-First" approach.